SO-Close-Vote-Reviewers/socvr-slack-statbot/docs/func-spec.md

 - moved - shows how many messages the user has moved to different rooms
 - one-box - shows how many messages the user has posted that are one-boxed (and not images)
 - stars - shows two columns of data: the number of messages the user made that were starred, and the total number of stars that user got in the day.
-- starred - shows only the first column of data from "stars"
-- stars-in - shows only the second column of data from "starts"

 Unless specified, stat collection will not include messages that have been moved to other chat rooms.